 This combo class is designed for intermediate and experienced dancers.
 Dancers will spend the first half focusing on hip hop technique, encouraging dancers to step outside of their comfort zone by bringing individuality and personality to hip hop styling.
 The second half will focus on teaching quick and energetic movements of pom.
 Different from cheerleading as there is no focus on “stunt work” but rather on dance skills and strength.
 These are the two most popular styles showcased at high school and collegiate levels.

-Tween/Teen Tap (14-18)
+Tap Level 3 (14-18)

-This class is designed for intermediate-advanced tap dancers.
+This class is designed for advanced tap dancers.
 Students will learn tap dance technique focusing on counting music, mastering tap essentials, and learning more advanced tap steps/combinations.
 They will be introduced to tap styles from classical, musical, rhythm, and funk.

 Broadway Dance (9-15)